aclark4life/blog-2017/2013/07/02/pillow-2-1-0-is-out/index.rst

 ====================

 .. post:: 2013/07/02
+    :category: Pillow, Python

-*Pillow is a popular fork of PIL by Alex Clark and Contributors.
-PIL is the Python Imaging Library by Fredrik Lundh and Contributors*
+**Pillow is a popular fork of PIL by Alex Clark and Contributors.
+PIL is the Python Imaging Library by Fredrik Lundh and Contributors**

 .. image:: https://raw.github.com/ACLARKNET/blog/gh-pages/images/pillow-2.1.0.png
     :alt: alternate text